-The work of the Congregation in Mexico has expanded as the local vocations have come to Holy Cross.
+The work of the Congregation in Mexico is looking to expand as more local vocations have come to Holy Cross.
 The Congregation’s House of Formation in Mexico is located near La Luz Parish in Gaudalupe, Nuevo Leon.

 The work of the Congregation of Holy Cross in Mexico is overseen by the United States Province.